pleabargain/EnglishHelpsYourCareer/idioms.md

 *  This idiom means that family members are more important than anyone else, and should be the focus of a person's efforts.

 # Chase rainbows
 *  If someone chases rainbows, they try to do something that they will never achieve.
 *  example  I knew he was chasing rainbows when he told me that he was going to marry Heidi Klum.
 *  example  I knew the gov't was chasing rainbows when it announced that it would repair all of the roads next year.
+*  example You're chasing rainbows!

 # Cheap as chips
 *  (UK) If something is very inexpensive, it is as cheap as chips.